 Not all birders want to get rid of starlings, but those who do have a range of options to discourage these bully birds.
 It can be easy to make life difficult for starlings, and these opportunistic birds will quickly move on to safer, more productive places.

 - Remove Other Food Sources: Starlings will sample a wide variety of natural foods and can decimate a garden or orchard.
-Covering fruit-bearing trees and shrubs with netting will help keep starlings away, and windfall fruits should be gathered up and discarded.
+Covering fruit-bearing trees and shrubs with netting will help keep starlings away, and windfall fruits should be gathered up and discarded so the birds can't get to that easy food source.
 Cleaning beneath hanging feeders will remove spilled seed that starlings could sample.
 Also be sure to remove outdoor pet food and cover compost pile scraps that may tempt starlings.

 - Prune Trees: If starlings are roosting in the yard, pruning trees to reduce branch density will make them feel less comfortable and can force larger flocks to seek shelter elsewhere.
 Smaller bird species that roost singly or in small flocks will still feel secure even in a heavily pruned tree.

 - Restrict Nesting: Starlings require an entrance hole of 1.5" in diameter to access a birdhouse.
 If your birdhouses have large entrances, repair the entrance holes and make them smaller so starlings are unable to get inside.
 At the same time, use small gauge mesh to block open pipes, vents, and other nooks and crannies that may appeal to nesting starlings.
 Because starlings are not protected in many areas, their nests and eggs can be removed and destroyed if desired.